Welcome to today's edition of the Rush 24-7 podcast.

 I've done that.

-I've Sacramento was the same way.
+Sacramento was the same way.

-Not when I left though.
+Not when I left, though.

-When I got there that's how it was.
+When I got there, that's how it was.

-When it when I left it wasn't it.
+When I left, it wasn't it.

-I don't know what's happened since it changed when I was there.
+But it changed when I was there.

-Yeah so I went to get my teeth cleaned and I'm just sitting there going through the process Okay that means for those of you uh he went to the dentist.
+Yeah, so I went to get my teeth cleaned, and I'm just sitting there going through the process.

-Yeah okay so he's a dentist office.
+Okay, so he's a dentist's office.

 Yeah, so at the dentist's office, they have this nice place.